Kowsalyasp/parentkarafmodule/sql readme.md

 # Abstract:
-* The SQL module allows you to execute custom queries against an SQL database and store the results in Elasticsearch.
-This module supports the database.
+* The SQL module allows you to execute custom queries against an SQL database.
 * The SQL module explains how to use simple DataBase Query implementations.
 * This module explains the statically available methods for executing DML, DDL, and DQL-related database actions.
+* Data Store provisions, Listener actions are available in this module.

 # Requirements:
 This module requires the following maven dependencies.